shini4i/argo-watcher/.github/CONTRIBUTING.md

 Schema changes ship as a new numbered pair of migration files in `db/migrations/` — both `.up.sql` and `.down.sql`.
 Never edit a migration that has already been released.

+Migrations are forward-only: a rolled-back release runs against the schema its successor left behind, so a migration must only add.
+One that removes or narrows something an older build still reads has to record a compatibility floor in `schema_compatibility`, which makes that build refuse to start instead of failing later on what is missing. `task lint-migrations` fails the build otherwise.
+See [Database](../docs/operations/database.md#rolling-back-a-release) for the floor and how to pick its value.

+The `.down.sql` files are for local development against a scratch database; they are not run in production.

 ### API Documentation

 The Swagger spec is generated from [swag](https://github.com/swaggo/swag) annotations on the handlers, so those annotations are the source of truth: when you add a route or change a request or response model, update the annotations in the same commit.